Part 1. Definitions.

 § 163-165.
 Definitions.

-In addition to the definitions stated below, the definitions set forth in Article 15A of Chapter 163 of the General Statutes also apply to this Article.
-As used in this Article:
+In addition to the definitions stated below, the definitions set forth in Article 15A of this Chapter also apply to this Part.
+As used in this Part:

 (2) "Ballot item" means a single item on a ballot in which the voters are to choose between or among the candidates or proposals listed.